Enhancing Cloud Network Resilience via a Robust LLM-Empowered Multi-Agent Reinforcement Learning Framework: Methodology

 STM ensures coherent reasoning trajectory generation, allowing the LLM to understand environmental changes caused by its previous actions.
 This supports continuous strategy optimization and avoids myopic reasoning or repeated decisions due to information fragmentation.

-\item \textbf{LTM}: LTM acts as an external knowledge base for persistently storing and analyzing attack chains across time steps.
-Its core objective is to construct and track attack chains within specific subnets.
-An attack chain is defined as a path of successful attack actions by an attacker within a subnet $G'$ over time.
-At time $t$, LTM is a set of attack chains:
+\item \textbf{LTM}: LTM acts as an external knowledge base for persistently storing and analyzing attack chains.
+To ensure scalability and prevent context overflow during long-term campaigns, LTM employs a sliding temporal window $W$ to retain only active trajectories.
+At time $t$, $LTM_t$ is defined as the set of attack chains occurring within the interval $[t-W, t]$: